 This principle emphasizes the importance of treating all individuals with dignity and respect, regardless of their background or circumstances.

-Implementing these 7 principles of CSR above can have numerous benefits for businesses.
+Implementing these 7 principles of CSR (corporate social responsibility) above can have numerous benefits for businesses.
 By taking responsibility for your social and environmental impacts, you can build trust or credibility with your stakeholders, including customers, employees, investors, and even the wider community.
 This can help to improve the company's reputation alongside its' brand image, which can in turn lead to increased customer loyalty, sales, leading to a boost in profits.

 In addition, companies that are socially and environmentally responsible are often better equipped to manage risks and seize opportunities.
 For example, companies that prioritise sustainability have been known to reduce their operating costs by using resources more efficiently.
 The potential in greener energy has enabled businesses to sell excess energy back to the grid.
 Also, those that invest in employee development and training may be able to improve productivity and innovation.
 Not forgetting the additional loyalty that this investment in your staff can deliver.